-a.
 RESERVES POLICY

 The policy of the Governors is to maintain a level of reserves that will be adequate to provide a stable basis for the continuing operation of the academy whilst ensuring that excessive funds are not accumulated.
-The Governors consider adequate reserves to be around one month's operating costs.

 The Governors review the resources of the Academy to ensure there are sufficient reserves to protect against possible reductions in the funding.
 The reserves are held in line with the DfE guidelines.